arwahdevops/PhotonSR/README.md

 ## 📝 Description

-**go-replace** is a powerful and user-friendly text replacement tool that allows you to:
+**PhotonSR** is a powerful and user-friendly text replacement tool that allows you to:
 - Replace text patterns in files across directories using command-line arguments.
 - **NEW:** Use an interactive Text User Interface (TUI) wizard for a guided experience.
 - Create automatic `.bak` backups before modifying files.